-Petroglyphs is the world’s oldest art, however stone sculpture is the oldest portable art.
-As an example, the Stone Age sculptural effigies known as the Venus of Berekhat Ram (basalt) and the Venus of Tan-Tan (quartzite) are at least 200,000 years old, while the limestone figurine known as The Venus of Willendorf dates from around 30,000 BCE.
+Petroglyphs are the world’s oldest art.
+As an example, the Stone Age sculptural effigies known as the Venus of Berekhat Ram (basalt) and the Venus of Tan-Tan (quartzite) are at least 200,000 years old.
+While the limestone figurine known as The Venus of Willendorf dates from around 30,000 BCE.
 We know about these stone sculptures of prehistoric art, because they were fashioned out of a weather-resistant material like stone.
-Wood carving is equally traditional, but wood is too perishable.
-As well as being relatively easy to obtain, stone is easy to carve and very durable, without having (like bronze) any great intrinsic value.
+Wood carving is equally traditional, but wood is much more perishable.
+As well as being relatively easy to obtain, stone is easy to carve and very durable, without having any great intrinsic value (like bronze).
 This is the reason stone sculptures have been popular for thousands of years.

 The direct method of stone sculpture carving usually begins with the selection of a stone for carving.
 The qualities will influence the artist’s choices in the design process.
 The artist will often use sketches but eschews the use of a physical model.
 The fully dimensional figure is created for the first time in the stone itself.
 The artist will then remove the material, sketches on the block of stone, and will proceed to develop the work.

 Please view our available art page to view our magnificent stone sculpture art.
-Sculptura® both sell and rents all our stone sculpture art.
+We sell and rent all our stone sculpture art.

-Our extensive range includes sculpture by world renowned artists and pieces that vary in size, style and investment value.
-Sculptura® has sells sculptures in various materials including:
+Our extensive range includes sculpture by world-renowned artists and pieces that vary in size, style and investment value.
+We have sculptures in various materials including: